The RDM Scholars Programme

-An RDM Scholarship covers University and College fees and a stipend of £18,000 per annum.
+An RDM Scholarship covers University and College fees and a stipend of the current UKRI rate plus £2,500 per annum.
 The RDM Scholars Programme combines funding from a variety of sources, including departmental funding, the Medical Research Council and the Clarendon Fund.

 We advertise the RDM Scholars Programme, along with supervisor profiles, each September for admission the following October.

 To be considered for the RDM Scholars Programme you must submit an application online using the University application form.
 Please see our how to apply page for information on how to complete the application form.

 Applicants will be shortlisted by a minimum of four academically qualified assessors and shortlisted candidates will be invited for interview.
 Interviews for this current cycle of admissions will be held virtually.

 At interview you will be asked to give a five minute presentation on a research project you have conducted.
 This will be followed by an interview of approximately 20 minutes, which will focus on your scientific background and your motivation for your chosen DPhil project.
 It is important that you have discussed your preferred project with the proposed supervisor in advance of the interview.